 Talk therapy may help.
 During therapy, a person can explore their experiences of abandonment and potentially identify the cause of their anxiety.

 Certain therapy models may be more helpful for certain types of abandonment fears.
-For example, cognitive behavioral therapy may help with separation anxiety, while dialectical behavior therapy
+For example, cognitive behavioral therapy (CBT) may

 A therapist can help individuals build self-esteem to feel more capable or lovable.
 They may also teach someone about establishing healthy boundaries and communicating effectively with partners.

 Children with intense fears of abandonment can work with a child psychologist to address it.
-They may do this through play therapy, art therapy, or family therapy.
+They may do this through various types of therapy, such as:

 Supporting a person with a fear of abandonment can be challenging.
 They may perceive efforts to talk about the problem as criticism or worry that it means their partner will leave.
 As a result, it is important to approach conversations on this topic with patience and empathy.